RitwikGhosal/Detection/README.md

-A running check list of files getting uploaded (last updated 19th May, 26):
+# Project Progress Log

+_Last updated: 19 May 2026_

+## Uploaded Notebooks

+### 1. `fine_tune_Mask_RCNN.ipynb` (18 May 2026)
-1.) fine)tune_Maskd_Rcnn.ipynb (18th May) : Fine tuning a Mask R CNN model on the Penn-Fundan Database for pedestrian detection and segmentation.
+- Fine-tuning a Mask R-CNN model on the Penn-Fudan pedestrian dataset.
-2.)
-Spatial_transformer.ipynb (19th May)  : STN plugged with an existing CNN for MNIST
+- Tasks:
+  - Pedestrian detection
+  - Instance segmentation

+### 2. `Spatial_Transformer.ipynb` (19 May 2026)
+- Implementation of a Spatial Transformer Network (STN) integrated with a CNN on the MNIST dataset.
+- Goal:
+  - Learn spatial transformations automatically to improve classification robustness.